To whom it may concern – Lost at Dunkin Donuts

 (File this bit of information for later as well)

-That particular year a group of parents got together and decided to make an attempt to pressure the Town Park and Recreation Department to develop Adaptive Recreation Programs for our special needs children.
+That particular year a group of parents got together and decided to make an attempt to pressure the Town Park and Recreation Department to develop Adaptive Recreation Programs for disabled children.
 There were really no programs available at that time and we believed that it was only fair to have programs available to our kids just as they were available to all of the other children in town.

 This project required quite a lot of time, parent meetings, petitions, and meetings with Boards, Commissions and the Town Council.
 It did not help our cause that this was a particularly hostile budget year; a proposed Zero budget increase year.

-On the night of the Town Council meeting when they were to approve or not approve the proposed budget, Doug came over to stay with DC, so I could attend the meeting along with the other parents in the group.
+On the night of the Town Council meeting that they were to approve or not approve the proposed budget, Doug came over to stay with DC, so I could attend the meeting along with the other parents in the group.

 I told him it would probably run very late since, as I said earlier, this was a very volatile budget year.